Kiuryy/Bookmark_Sidebar/README.md

 ## Contact

-If you have questions, problems or ideas, please do not hesitate to contact me at <a href="mailto:p.koenig@blockbyte.de">p.koenig@blockbyte.de</a>.
+If you have questions, problems or ideas, please do not hesitate to submit the feedback form of the extension, open an issue here on GitHub or directly contact me at <a href="mailto:p.koenig@blockbyte.de">p.koenig@blockbyte.de</a>.